The Death of the Gods

 The Death of the Gods.
 Julian the Apostate (Смерть богов. Юлиан Отступник) is a novel by Dmitry Merezhkovsky, first published (under the title The Outcast, Отверженный) in 1895 by Severny Vestnik.
 Exploring the theme of the 'two truths', those of Christianity and the Paganism, and developing Merezhkovsky's own religious theory of the Third Testament, it became the first in "The Christ and Antichrist" trilogy.
-The novel made Merezhkovsky a well-known author both in Russia and Western Europe although the initial response to it at home was lukewarm.
+The novel made Merezhkovsky a well-known author both in Russia and Western Europe though the initial response to it at home was indifferent.

 Background

-Merezhkovsky started working upon the novel in the summer of 1890.
-The process was boosted by the Merezhkovskys' 1892 journey abroad, during which the couple visited Greece and Turkey.
-Merezhkovsky’s first impressions of Greece were not favourable but everything changed as he found himself facing the sacred hill of Acropolis.
+Merezhkovsky started working on the novel in the summer of 1890.
+The process was boosted by the Merezhkovskys' 1892 journey abroad, where the couple visited Greece and Turkey.
+Merezhkovsky’s first impressions of Greece were not favourable, but everything changed as he found himself facing the sacred hill of Acropolis.

 One glance for me was enough to see everything – Acropol, Parthenon, Propylaea and be overwhelmed by the feeling that will stay with me till my dying day.
 The joy poured into my soul, that of this instant escape from life that Beauty provides us.
 Pathetic worries over money, the unbearable heat, the tiredness from the journey, the weight of modern day petty skepticism – all this evapourised.
 Bewildered, almost out of my mind, I was standing there, repeating again and again: My God, what is that? [...]
 And, as always happened in the most significant, singular moments of my life, I received this impression that all this I've seen and lived through, not by books.
 I was staring and remembering all those things that were familiar and close to my heart. [...]
 For the first time in my life I understood what Beauty was.
 Without any prevailing idea or a wish, neither crying nor rejoicing, I just stood there, feeling very calm.

-Upon the return, the couple found themselves in serious financial difficulties.
-"We literally have nothing to eat and we've pawned our wedding rings," Zinaida Gippius complained in one of her 1894 letters.
-Dogged by poverty, Merezhkovsky still managed to finish the novel.
+Upon returning, the couple found themselves in serious financial difficulties.
+"We literally have nothing to eat and we've pawned our wedding rings", Zinaida Gippius complained in one of her 1894 letters.
+Stricken by poverty, Merezhkovsky still managed to finish the novel.